 - Describe the goal of your capital campaign and how it fits into supporting your organization’s overarching mission.

-- Customize the templates to match the tone of your organization.
+- Customize the templates to match your organization’s tone and brand.
+Include your unique brand logo, colors, and typography.

 - Make your calls during the evenings from 6-9 p.m. when people are generally at home and done working for the day.